ComputeHalacha/JewishCalendar/README.md

 6. *\LuachProject\OmerReminders\OmerReminders.vbproj* - Creates **OmerReminder.exe**.
 This Windows application creates daily Windows tasks and Outlook reminders to count Sefira.
 The code was written in vb.net for some reason.
 7. \LuachProject\SetupLuachProject\SetupLuachProject.vdproj - This is a Visual studio installer project for The Luach Project .NET application.

 The mobile app also has an [Intel® XDK](https://software.intel.com/en-us/intel-xdk) project.
 Either the VS project or the XDK project can be used to build the native mobile apps.
-The XDK has the advantage that you can test on IOS without (paying for :)) an Apple Developer Accoun tby using the XDK IOS app.
+The XDK has the advantage that you can test on IOS without (paying for :)) an Apple Developer Account by using the XDK IOS app.

 **Please Note:**